Toy Story Land: Disney's Hollywood Studios

 The area's entrance in Disney's Hollywood Studios.

 Toy Story Land was announced for the park at the 2015 D23 Expo, roughly 11 acres and features a different attraction lineup, including a new entrance for the expanded Toy Story Mania!
 The other attractions include a Slinky Dog themed family coaster and an attraction based around The Claw and the Little Green Aliens.
 Construction began on April 3, 2016, and the land opened on June 30, 2018.
 This edition of Toy Story Land is the largest in any Disney park in terms of area.

+In September 2026, it was announced that the original version of Alien Swirling Saucers will be temporarily closed to make way for the updated version of the ride, which will be debut on September 25, 2026, with new music and featuring Lilypad from Pixar's 2026 film Toy Story 5.